 Today, with nearly 300 state and local chapters, the AIA serves as the voice of the architecture profession and the resource for our members in service to society.

 AIA Central Valley is the local chapter of The American Institute of Architects that serves 17 northern California counties of Alpine, Amador, Butte, Colusa, El Dorado, Glenn, Lassen, Nevada, Placer, Plumas, Sacramento, Shasta, Sierra, Sutter, Tehama, Yolo, and Yuba.
-The Chapter has been in existence since 1942 and has grown from a group of 5 charter cembers to a current membership of 850, serving architects, associates working towards licensure, students and allied professionals.
+The Chapter has been in existence since 1942 and has grown from a group of 5 charter members to a current membership of over 500, serving architects, associates working towards licensure, students and allied professionals.

 The Chapter holds regular events and activities including: building tours, continuing education programs, design dialogues, joint events with allied associations, Architectural Registration Exam (ARE) preparation classes, an annual Golf and Tennis tournament and a biennial design awards program to name a few.
-In 2012 we are holding our first public Architecture Festival.
+In 2014 we are holding our third public Architecture Festival.